gordonturner/etsy-open-api-client/docs/ShopReceiptTransactionsApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopReceiptTransactionsApi apiInstance = new ShopReceiptTransactionsApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer listingId = 56; // Integer | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
+    Long listingId = 56L; // Long | The numeric ID for the [listing](/documentation/reference#tag/ShopListing) associated to this transaction.
-    Integer limit = 25; // Integer | The maximum number of results to return.
+    Long limit = 25L; // Long | The maximum number of results to return.
-    Integer offset = 0; // Integer | The number of records to skip before selecting the first result. try {
+    Long offset = 0L; // Long | The number of records to skip before selecting the first result. try {
       ShopReceiptTransactions result = apiInstance.getShopReceiptTransactionsByListing(shopId, listingId, limit, offset);
       System.out.println(result);